AGsalamH/custom_user_model/readme.md

 ### Django app
-- To create a custom User model
+- Creating a custom User model
 - Using:
     - AbstractBaseUser
     - BaseUserManager